-The advent of voice recognition software and its attendant technology has changed the way doctors and their support staff take care of their documentation.
-In fact, this technology has streamlined the whole process to a considerable degree.
+The invention of voice recognition software and its attendant technology has changed the way doctors save lives.
+It allows them and their support staff to spend less time on documentation and eliminate errors.

-The world of medical sciences is extremely fast-paced.
+The world of healthcare is extremely fast-paced.
 In fact, this is a world where every second counts.
 Patient’s lives may be in danger in an environment where the loss of precious seconds can mean the difference between life and death.

-Under these circumstances, it is possible to understand the terrible pressure that many doctors and their support staff generally go through on a regular basis in the many different hospitals and clinics all over the country.
+Under these circumstances, it is possible to understand the terrible pressure that many doctors and their support staff go through.

-Instead of writing out the information or dictating it to an assistant who will then transcribe the notes on a word processor, the doctor can simply dictate his information directly into the system.
+Instead of writing out the information or sending to an assistant, the doctor can simply dictate his information directly into the system.
 This will not only give him more time to look after his patients, but it will also allow the support staff to look after more important tasks.

-The Voice Recognition software being used these days is a far cry from its older counterparts that used to get bogged down due to mistranslations, accents, and dialects.
-The AI (artificial intelligence) in today’s start-of-the-art systems can easily distinguish the real words from the background noise or static.
+The voice recognition software being used these days is a far cry from its older counterparts.
+The software that used to get bogged down due to mistranslations, accents, and dialects.
+The AI in today’s start-of-the-art systems like Dragon Medical One can easily distinguish the real words from the background noise.
 This is why busy clinicians are now able to both access and store the relevant information with more accuracy than ever before.

-In light of the above, we can safely conclude that voice recognition technology can make a world of difference in the lives of not just doctors and attendants, but also their patients.
+We can safely conclude that voice recognition technology can make a difference when it comes to helping doctors save lives.
+Not just in the lives of doctors and support staff, but also their patients.